-Cycle tracks or bicycle tracks are provided on both sides of pavement for cyclists hence they can travel safely.
+Cycle tracks or bicycle tracks are provided on both sides of the pavement for cyclists; hence they can travel safely.

 Motorways are also known as expressways.
-Only few vehicles are accessible to use this type of roads.
-The vehicles which can move with high speed acceleration are permitted into this way.
-Motorways makes travel quick and provides comfort for high speed vehicles.
+Only a few vehicles are accessible to use this type of road.
+The cars which can move with high-speed acceleration are permitted in this way.
+Motorways makes travel quick and provides comfort for high-speed vehicles.

 - Flexible roads